hoverflies

 German: Zweiband-Wiesenschwebfliege.

 Epistrophe melanostoma female ..
 Epistrophe melanostoma female Female.
 Epistrophe melanostoma male.
 Epistrophe melanostoma male Male.
-Epistrophe melanostoma Genus: Epistrophe.
+Black-mouthed Smoothtail (Epistrophe melanostoma) Genus: Epistrophe.
 Family hoverflies (Syrphidae).

 Similar to the in The Netherlands rare Epistrophe flava.
 Length: 10 - 12 mm.
 April - June.